bhartman-ns/hello-world/README.md

 # hello-world
 this is a very sophisticated repository

-Adding this line
+Changing this line

-I wonder what will happen <removed>
+I Wonderful what will happen <removed>

 And then - delete from here

+Adding Fifth line